Why is the world so cruel?

 Breaking his hold, he takes the string from my left hand and holds it close to his chest.

-I stare into his eyes unflinching, weaving my fingers through his brown curls streaked with that all-too-familiar highlight of golden edge.
+I stare into his eyes unflinching, weaving my fingers through his brown curls streaked with that all-too-familiar highlight of his golden fringe.

-His face catches the fluorescent green glow of the mossy overgrowth above, casting deep shadows beneath his troubled eyes in deep consideration.
+His face catches the fluorescent green glow of the mossy overgrowth above, casting deep shadows beneath his troubled eyes.

-He looks down for a moment, our gazes descending into quiet rumination.
+He looks down for a moment, our gazes descend into quiet rumination.

-Then, suddenly, he tosses it away—the string, the ornamental beads on it.
-They collide against the rockface, scattering and drifting along the air currents before vanishing into the narrow crevices along the canyon's edge.
+Then, he tosses it away—the string, the ornamental beads on it.
+They collide against the rockface, scattering and drifting along the water currents before vanishing into the narrow crevices along the canyon's edge.

-The echo of their fall still ringing in my ears.
+The echo of their silent fall still ringing in my ears.

 His shoulder begins to shake before his holds it again.

-Then he leans into my embrace, other arm wrapping tightly around my body, tucking his head beneath my chest.
+Then he leans into my embrace, other arm wrapping tightly around my body, tucking his head beneath my chest, quivering.

 "This is what you wanted right!"
 His voice volatile, fingers clawing at my back.